Bears begin 2012-13 schedule at 7 p.m. Thursday at Ferrell Center

 Maloney previously served as the associate head coach at UMass under current Oklahoma State head coach Travis Ford.
-In 2007-08, the Minutemen capped off a 25-11 season, advancing to the championship game of the National Invitation Tournament.
-UMass lost in the finals to Ohio State, 92-85.
+In 2007-08, the Minutemen capped off a 25-11 season, advancing to the NIT championship game.
 In 2006-07, UMass claimed its first Atlantic 10 Conference regular season championship since 1995-96, made its first postseason appearance since 2000 and reached the second round of the NIT.

 During the summer of 2007, Maloney served as head coach for Athletes In Action’s team that toured Germany.
 Comprised of 10 Division I players, including Baylor’s Tweety Carter, the team went undefeated in a week of five games in six days.
 As a student-athlete, Maloney played for AIA against pro teams in South America in 1984.